NeuralMMO/beta/rst/game_wiki.rst

 **NPCs are scattered across the entire map.
 They get stronger and more aggressive towards the center.
 NPCs are all individuals; they fight each other as well; and they are all controlled by very basic scripts.
 Their aggression and strength levels are correlated, but otherwise are identical.

 Agents can occupy the same tile as other Agents.
-Other Agents can be their own teammates and/or other team’s Agents. **Is there a limit to number or type of Agents on a single tile?
-No LIMIT Also, can NPCs be on the Tile and treated the same as player Agents?
-YES
+Other Agents can be their own teammates and/or other team’s Agents.
+There is no limit to number or type of agents on a single tile, including enemy agents and NPCs.

 **Time and Gameplay**
 The gameplay consists of time units called “ticks.”
-Each tick provides the opportunity for every Agent and NPC** to do any, all or none of the following actions:
+Each tick provides the opportunity for every Agent and NPC to do any, all or none of the following actions:

 .. grid:: 3